Retrofit for energy efficiency

 I work with homeowners, landlords (including social housing landlords) and installers of energy efficiency measures (EEMs).

 If you are a homeowner or landlord, you can appoint me directly and I will provide a service tailored to your individual requirements.
 This is the best way to co-ordinate your project as early appointment means I can provide impartial advice before you have committed to a particular product / suite of products and an installer.
-I will work with you and your Retrofit Assessor to consider all of the options available to you – I am not selling a product so if the evidence suggests a lesser intervention is appropriate, then that is what I will advise, design, co-ordinate and evaluate.
+I will work with you and other team members (if you have appointed others) to consider all of the options available to you – I am not selling a product so if the evidence suggests a lesser intervention is appropriate, then that is what I will advise, design, co-ordinate and evaluate.

 If you are an installer or EEMs, I can work with you on a project-by-project basis or as a longer term appointment.
 I will liaise closely with your teams so that I have a detailed knowledge of the products you install, and I will ensure that all aspects of the retrofit process are carried out successfully.